 After a project’s release, we connect an application to crash reporting software, such as Airbrake or Crashlytics, to track what piece of code causes crashes and immediately implement debugging.

-These are several common risks you may face during web development, and common approaches to solving them.
+These are several common risks in website development, and some common approaches to solving them.
 RubyGarage’s project management team relies on the classic PMBoK guide during our work to foresee risks and mitigate them.
-We also reduce the risk of failing to meet deadlines by focusing on efficient communication within our teams and technical aspects such as automated testing.
-If you want to discuss more details of how we handle risk management, then connect with us on social networks or send us an email!
+We also reduce the risk of failing to meet deadlines through efficient communication within our teams and through technical checks such as automated testing.
+If you want to discuss how we handle risk management in greater detail, then connect with us on social networks or send us an email!